 Meet the director

-Björn Krondorfer is Director of the Martin-Springer Institute at Northern Arizona University and Endowed Professor of Religious Studies in the Department of Comparative Cultural Studies.
+Björn Krondorfer is Regents’ Professor and the Director of the Martin-Springer Institute at Northern Arizona University.
+As Endowed Professor of Religious Studies, he also teaches in the Department of Comparative Cultural Studies.
 He received his Ph.D. at Temple University, Philadelphia.
-His field of expertise is religion, gender & culture, and (post-) Holocaust and reconciliation studies.
+His field of expertise is religion, gender, and culture, and (post-) Holocaust and reconciliation studies.
 His scholarship helped to define the field of Critical Men’s Studies in Religions.

-Publications include Unsettling Empathy: Working With Groups in Conflict (Rowman and Littlefield 2020), The Holocaust and Masculinities: Critical Inquires into the Presence and Absence of Men (SUNY 2020), Reconciliation in Global Context: Why it is Needed and How it Works (SUNY, 2018), Male Confessions: Intimate Revelations and the Religious Imagination (Stanford UP, 2010), Men and Masculinities in Christianity and Judaism (SCM London, 2009), Men’s Bodies, Men’s Gods (New York UP, 1996), Remembrance and Reconciliation (Yale UP, 1995), and Body and Bible (Trinity Press, 1992).
-He guest-edited four journal issues, Strangers or Neighbors?
+Publications include Unsettling Empathy: Working with Groups in Conflict (Rowman & Littlefield, 2020); The Holocaust and Masculinities: Critical Inquiries into the Presence and Absence of Men (SUNY 2020); Reconciliation in Global Context: Why it is Needed and How it Works (SUNY, 2018); Male Confessions: Intimate Revelations and the Religious Imagination (Stanford UP, 2010); Men and Masculinities in Christianity and Judaism (London, SCM, 2009); Men’s Bodies, Men’s Gods (New York UP, 1996); Remembrance and Reconciliation (Yale UP, 1995); and Body and Bible (Trinity Press, 1992).
+He guest-edited four journal issues: Strangers or Neighbors?
 Jewish, Muslim, and Christian Perspectives on Refugees (CrossCurrents 2018), Antisemitism and Islamophobia (CrossCurrents 2015), Masculinities and Religion (Religion and Gender 2012), and Embattled Masculinities in the Religious Traditions (CrossCurrents 2011).
-He also published three volumes in German on the cultural and theological legacy of the Holocaust and edited Edward Gastfriend’s My Father’s Testament: Memoir of a Jewish Teenager, 1938-1945 (Temple UP, 2000).
+He also published three volumes in German on the cultural and theological legacy of the Holocaust, and edited Edward Gastfriend’s My Father’s Testament: Memoir of a Jewish Teenager, 1938-1945 (Temple UP, 2000).
 He serves on several editorial and advisory boards.